chase/vim-ansible-yaml/README.md

 Adds additional syntax highlighting and fixes indentation for Ansible's dialect of YAML.

-Ansible YAML files are detected based on the presence of a [structure following Ansible's Playbook Best Practices](http://www.ansibleworks.com/docs/playbooks_best_practices.html#directory-layout).
+Ansible YAML files are detected based on the presence of a modeline or a [structure following Ansible's Playbook Best Practices](http://www.ansibleworks.com/docs/playbooks_best_practices.html#directory-layout).
 For details, see the Detection section below.